bwibbwz/dimer/dimer.rst

 Symmetries
 ==========

-The Dimer method is designed to locate non-equlibrium structures.
+The Dimer method is designed to locate non-equilibrium structures.
 Due to this using symmetries to reduce calculational efforts must be used with care.
-As an example, when using GPAW_, ``calc.set(usesymm = False)``, will avoid the breaking of k-point symmetries when far away from equillibrium structures (usesymm_).
+As an example, when using GPAW_, ``calc.set(usesymm = False)``, will avoid the breaking of k-point symmetries when far away from equilibrium structures (usesymm_).

 .. _GPAW: http://wiki.fysik.dtu.dk/gpaw
 .. _usesymm: https://wiki.fysik.dtu.dk/gpaw/documentation/manual.html#manual-usesymm